homezloco/Pycommerce/ImplementationPlan.md

 - ✅ **Estimate Management**: Created estimate creation and management system with the ability to track materials and labor costs separately
 - ✅ **Estimate-to-Order Conversion**: Implemented workflow for converting estimates to orders with full preservation of cost data for profit tracking
 - ✅ **Profit Visualization**: Added color-coded profit metrics display in order and estimate detail views
+- ✅ **Stripe Checkout API**: Redesigned Stripe checkout flow to use JSON API approach with client-side fetch requests instead of form submission, resolving content decoding issues and providing a more robust checkout experience

 ### In Progress: